snac-cooperative/technical-docs/Specifications/Schema SQL.md

 from_bc and to_bc identify dates before the common epoch.
 All date values are represented as positive numbers to facilitate date math.

-is_range=false for a single fromDate
+is_range=false for a single fromDate as a single date.
+This is used when the intention is to capture a single event date such as a wedding date, or date of laying a cornerstone.

 missing_from=true and missing_to=true to denote that from or to do exist, but are unknown.
 This deals with cases where either birth or death date is unknown.
 Every person is known to have been born, but there may be florishe date with a known toDate, but missing fromDate.
 It is possible to know a person is deceased without knowing the date. from_missing and to_missing allow us to capture certain types of "unknown but certain" data.

 Dates have type-of information: from_type and to_type.
 These are primarily: birth, death, active.
+We anticipate additional type-of dates added as the system matures.

 We allow date to be "from YYYY to present" via the to_present flag.
 We do this knowing that "to present" may only have been true when the record was modified, but record modification date is always avaiable.
 Policy will clearly be necessary to guide use of this field.